momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 Conventionally, integration test files are placed in `tests` directory at the top level of a project.

-Create a project for explanation.
+Let's create a project for illustration:

 ```sh
 cargo new --lib my-tests